ufal/npfl139/exam/questions.md

   and show that the usual REINFORCE performs one gradient step to minimize the same utility function.
 [10]

-- Write down the state-action formulation of the operator version of REINFORCE, and show that the usual REINFORCE performs one gradient step to minimize the same utility function.
-[10]

 - Write down the one-step Actor-critic algorithm.
 [10]

 - How and why is entropy regularization used in policy gradient algorithms?